 Gator Country Hell Week is a fully-supported tour of central and southern Florida.
 At a time when most of the country is buried in snow, you can cycle away your worries in sunny, warm Florida, and have your every need catered to.

 The route uses one big continuous (and sometimes self-crossing) loop through central and southern Florida, starting and finishing in Clermont.
 Our new route takes south to Clewiston and back.
 Flights should be booked through Orlando.
 Riders will gather on the evening of 27th December, and be ready to ride bright and early the next morning.
 The trail fee covers everything except your evening meal (see the registration page for complete pricing information).
-All breakfasts, lunches, snack stops, and motels (8 nights; double occupancy) are included in the fee.
+All breakfasts, lunches, snack stops, and motels (8 nights) are included in the fee.
 The night of 4th January is optional and to be paid by riders choosing to stay the extra night.

 This will be a first-class tour.
 You'll have all the food you need each day.
 We'll be staying at nice inns and motels along the entire route.
-We always celebrate New Year's Eve together.
-There will be daily "treats" planned either for sag stops, or after the ride.

 Most importantly, though, you can rest assured that the route has been researched thoroughly AND ridden and/or driven in its entirety.
 Your cycling pleasure is our goal.

 We can handle up to 30 riders.
 Our goal is to provide the level of personalized attention that we ourselves would want.
 Register early!